leapdao/docs/docs/tutorials/new-dapp/step-4-generic-utility.md

 Faucet
 ---
-Create new file `faucet.js` and put following code that will send request to faucet
+Inside the same `server/utils` folder create new file `faucet.js` and put following code that will send request to faucet
-> *Please note, there is no financial advantage in generating multiple addresses to stash LEAP on staging.
-If you deplete faucet you will simply create a burden for other developers like you.
-Be polite!*
 ```javascript
 const got = require("got");